On This Page: [hide]

 Additional Short-Term Course Design Interventions

-Additional short-term approaches to course design can be found on Ryan Watkins’ educational technology blog.
+Additional short-term approaches to the pedagogical challenges faced by the development of GenAI can be found on Ryan Watkins’ educational technology blog.

 Course Design: Long-Term Approaches